MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wscdeinstallprovider.md

 The
-<b>WSCDeinstallProvider</b> function removes the specified transport provider from the system configuration database.
+**WSCDeinstallProvider** function removes the specified transport provider from the system configuration database.

 ## -parameters